ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_analysis/scrna_analysis_prepare.md

 <img src="figures/RStudio.png" alt="RStudio" width="80%"/>

-Now spend a few minutes navigating through our data, how may samples are there?
+Now spend a few minutes navigating through our data.
+How may samples are there?
 Find the hdf5 file and the matrix files.
-View the html files and lets discuss.
+View the HTML files and let's discuss.